College Courses Offered

 For information about our summer courses, see the Summer Courses page.

 Which college courses can I take?

-The courses you can take depend on Regents or SAT scores, high school grades, attendance, and recommendations from your high school teachers and school counselors.
-Students who meet the eligibility requirements will be able to take freshman-level college courses such as the following:
+Based on Regents or SAT scores, high school grades and consistent attendance, eligible students will be able to take freshman-level college courses such as the following: